 A DUI/OWI charge can interfere with your responsibility to support your family.
 At the minimum, you could lose your driver’s license, making commuting to work impossible.
 Moreover, a DUI/OWI conviction is a stain on your record that could affect future opportunities.
 Because the stakes are so high, you can’t rely on anything but the highest-quality representation if you face charges of DUI or OWI.

 Don’t accept the help of a public defender.
-Even if you get a skilled lawyer, public defenders’ caseloads are enormous.
+Even if you get a skilled Milwaukee OWI lawyer, public defenders’ caseloads are enormous.
 They will not be able to give your case the attention it deserves.
 At Hart Powell, S.C., we have 50 years of experience defending clients in the Milwaukee area.
-Our DUI/OWI attorneys will do the legal legwork for you.
+Our OWI lawyers in Milwaukee will do the legal legwork for you.
 We will analyze every detail of your case and use the findings to your advantage in court.

 Facing a DUI/OWI charge can be an embarrassing and stressful experience, but it is essential to remember you still have rights.
 Our firm understands that your reputation, family, and finances are on the line.
 How you handle your DUI/OWI charges will affect the rest of your life, so do not leave it to amateurs.
-The Milwaukee criminal defense attorneys of Hart Powell, S.C. represent clients who face the following charges:
+The OWI attorneys in Milwaukee from Hart Powell, S.C. represent clients who face the following charges:

 When facing a criminal charge, it is crucial to speak with an attorney before you make any statements to law enforcement officials.
 Speaking without the guidance of an attorney will only help the prosecution to build a case against you.
 The police can use anything you say against you in a court of law, so it is imperative to contact an attorney immediately after your DUI/OWI charge occurs.
 Speak to a qualified legal advocate today!
 Set up a consultation on our website or contact our office at (414) 271-9595.